 If your property has been damaged by a natural disaster, “act of God”, theft, vandalism, or other daily occurrence it is important to consult a Tampa property insurance attorney.
 An experienced property insurance attorney can help you gain compensation for your losses.

-Contact Germain Law Group at (813) 835-8888 for a consultation about your property insurance claim or dispute in Tampa, Florida.
-The experienced attorneys at Germain Law Group will review your policy, explain your legal rights, and skillfully negotiate with the insurance company to ensure you are rightfully compensated.
+Contact Germain Law Group, P.A. at (813) 835-8888 for a consultation about your property insurance claim or dispute in Tampa, Florida.
+The experienced attorneys at Germain Law Group, P.A. will review your policy, explain your legal rights, and skillfully negotiate with the insurance company to ensure you are rightfully compensated.

-Michael Germain of Germain Law Group has years of experience representing individuals in insurance matters involving all types of property insurance, including personal property, homeowners, condominiums, rents, commercial property, and business interruption.
+Michael Germain of Germain Law Group, P.A. has years of experience representing individuals in insurance matters involving all types of property insurance, including personal property, homeowners, condominiums, rents, commercial property, and business interruption.

-Germain Law Group represents individuals throughout Florida, including Hillsborough County, Pasco County, Pinellas County, Polk County, Hernando County, Citrus, County, Sumter County, and surrounding areas.
+Germain Law Group, P.A. represents individuals throughout Florida, including Hillsborough County, Pasco County, Pinellas County, Polk County, Hernando County, Citrus, County, Sumter County, and surrounding areas.

 Florida Statute Title 37 Chapter 624.604 defines property insurance as insurance on real or personal property, including land, water or air, against loss of damage from any and all hazard or cause and against any consequential loss or damage other than non-contractual legal liability for such loss or damage.